chaitanya2020j/first-repo/README.md

 # first-repo
-my first repo in f1
+my first repo in f1 says HELLO ALL